HeloiseS/finkvra/_sources/index.rst.txt

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Fink VRA Project
+Fink VRA - Research Notes
 =================================

 .. important::

-    This website is **work in progress** and **tracks the development of the project**.
-    If you are interested in my work feel free to reach out (email at top of the page).
+    These are my **personnal research notes** for project that is **under development**.
+    Feel free to loiter.

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 3
    :caption: Overview

+   quickrefs
    introduction
    workflow

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 3
    :caption: Active Learning

    al_atlas